Alabama Car Accident Lawsuits and Settlements

 Lost Income: Plaintiffs are entitled to monetary damages for any lost income or lost wages resulting from injuries they sustain in an auto accident.
 This includes not just past lost income but also future lost income.
 For example, if you suffer a permanent injury preventing you from working for the next six months or a year, you would be entitled to lost wages.

-Medical Expenses: Car accident plaintiffs in Alabama can get damages for all medical bills and expenses they incur due to physical injuries caused by the accident.
-This includes literally everything from the cost of the ambulance, hospital stay, medications, doctor visits, physical therapy, and more severe things such as surgery.
+Medical Expenses: Car accident plaintiffs in Alabama can recover damages for all medical bills and expenses incurred due to physical injuries caused by the accident.
+This includes everything from ambulance costs, hospital stays, medications, doctor visits, physical therapy, and more severe treatments, such as surgery.
 It also includes both past medical expenses and future medical expenses.
 Damages are awarded even if these costs are covered by health insurance.

 Mental Pain & Suffering: Alabama law allows damages to be awarded for mental pain and suffering related to injuries sustained in a car accident.
 The more severe and painful the injury, the more compensation a plaintiff can get for pain and suffering.
 The judge or jury determines pain and suffering damages if a case goes to trial.